 febrero 18, 2023 8 lectura mínima

-Should you straighten dirty hair?
+Can you straighten dirty or unwashed hair?
 Discover the science of dirty hair and the best routine for straightening your hair in this article.

 In today’s fast-paced world, we are always pressed about time.
 And sometimes, the temptation to turn on the flat iron and get on to our styling routine without washing our hair first is stronger than even the best of us.